Scodive/Scodive.github.io/_pages/about.md

 Hi, I am Hengle Jiang.
 I am a PhD student at Department of Computer Science and Engineering, Southern University of Science and Technology, supervised by [Prof. Ke Tang](https://www.sustech.edu.cn/en/faculties/tangke.html) (IEEE Fellow).
 I obtained my B.Eng. degree from the same department, where I was fortunate to be mentored by [Prof. Qi Hao](https://cse.sustech.edu.cn/faculty/~haoq/) and Dr. Dachuan Li.
 I am also a research intern at [MINSys Group](https://xmouyang.github.io/Team/) @ HKUST CSE, supervised by [Prof. Xiaomin Ouyang](https://xmouyang.github.io).

 I'm always open to collaboration!
-If you have a research idea or want to work together in any project, feel free to reach out — I’d love to connect (hjiangbg@connect.ust.hk).
+If you have a research idea or want to work together in any project, feel free to reach out — I’d love to connect (jianghl2025@mail.sustech.edu.cn, hjiangbg@connect.ust.hk).

 # Research Interest
 My research focuses on building Safe, Robust, and Reliable autonomy systems that can operate effectively in complex, real-world environments.
 I focus on: